Beaches, bases, battles: The seven-decade fight for Okinawa

 She thought the battle would be over in days.
 Instead, she spent months tending to Japanese soldiers who had limbs torn off or their bodies slashed open, extreme wounds that made them lash out in delirium.
 Before the war, she'd only learned how to wrap a bandage.

-Though most of the unit survived the battle, almost all were killed or committed suicide after the Japanese army dissolved their units and told them to flee.
+Though most of the unit survived the battle, almost all were killed or took their own lives after the Japanese army dissolved their units and told them to flee.
 They thought US soldiers would rape them upon capture.
 The girls, said Shimabukuro, weren't afraid of death.
 They preferred that to rape.

 Shimabukuro survived by hiding in a dugout with two other students.
 When US soldiers discovered them, she yelled out at them to kill her only to be firmly rebuffed.